- Round 1: 1 April – 30 April (11:59pm)

 3. Wildlife management relating to sport hunting, harvesting, pest control, management of non-game animals, and effect of land management on native species.

 Preference will be given to students at an early stage of a Doctoral program.
-Masters and Honours projects will normally not be supported.
+At this stage, Masters and Honours projects are not eligible.

 Grants of up to $7,500 will be awarded for the purchase of equipment, supplies, travel to study areas and conferences to assist students going into the field and publishing their results.
 We would prefer that all the funds requested for the student’s research be allocated for the work of the student and not for the general administration of the School or Department.
 We consider that the Government should be providing funds for that purpose.